awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

 ]
 ```

- To find only the secondary clusters that have global write forwarding enabled, run the following command\.
-This command also retrieves the reader endpoint for the cluster, because that's the endpoint that you connect to for the secondary cluster when you use write forwarding\.
+ To find all secondary clusters that have global write forwarding enabled, run the following command\.
+This command also returns the cluster's reader endpoint\.
+You use the secondary cluster's reader endpoint to when you use write forwarding from the secondary to the primary in your Aurora global database\.

 **Example**